mlavi/hugo/content/post/container-infrastructure-strategy.md

 * FROM minimalist/OS

-Because every guest container resides on a container host OS, refactoring should take into account the container runtime and container host facilities.
+Because every guest container resides on a container host OS, refactoring should take into account the container run time and container host facilities.
 This becomes interesting if you've picked a minimal Linux distribution such as [CoreOS](http://coreos.com/), [Passenger-docker](https://github.com/phusion/passenger-docker#why_use), [RancherOS](http://rancher.com/rancher-os/), or etc. because they are optimized to run containers